jaleedaslam/Predicting-Coronary-Heart-Disease/README.md

 - Decision Tree
 - SVM
 - Naives Bayes

-- Python Libs
+# Python Libs
 - NumPy
 - Pandas
 - SciPy
+- Torch
 - Matplotlib
-- Jupyter
+- Seaborn
 - Scikit-learn (the library that we will use later in this post when creating the predictive models)

 # Prerequisite